-Cropping

-The cultivation of agricultural lands is the dominant land use practice in the watershed.
-The National Agricultural Statistics Service (2008) estimated that approximately 74 percent of the watershed 'was planted in a variety of crops.
-Soybeans represented about 40.5 percent of that total and corn represented another 36 percent.
+Cropping - The cultivation of agricultural lands is overwhelmingly the dominant land use practice in the watershed.
+The National Agricultural Statistics Service (2008) estimated that approximately 81 percent of the watershed was planted in a variety of crops.
+Soybeans represented about 35.3 percent of that total, corn 21.9 percent, spring wheat 18.1 percent, and sugar beets another 8.8 percent.
+Sunflowers and alfalfa made up the remainder.

-Drainage/Channelization

-The lower (lake plain) portion of the Mustinka River watershed is extensively drained by legal drainage systems, ditches and tile drainage systems.
-The Mustinka River from the Grant/Traverse County line to Lake Traverse has been channelized and the reach from the county line to Five Mile Creek was naturally sinuous, but was straightened during the early part of the twentieth century and is also known as Judicial Ditch 14.
-The watershed's hydrology has also been significantly altered by drainage and ditching.
+Drainage/Channelization - The large majority of the Bois de Sioux Watershed is extensively drained by legal drainage systems, ditches and tile drainage systems.
+Many portions of rivers within the watershed have also been channelized over the years.
+The watershed's hydrology has been significantly altered by drainage and ditching.